 Celebrating Excellence in Dementia Research.

-Applications are now open for the 2021 Award.
+Applications are now closed for the 2021 Award.

 The David Hague Early Career Investigator of the Year Award, worth £25,000 in research expenses with a £1,500 personal prize, is presented each year to the most outstanding early career researcher in the field of biomedical dementia research.